PostgreSQL Tablespaces Test

 Username

 In order to monitor a PostgreSQL server, you need to manually create a special database user account in every PostgreSQL database instance that requires monitoring.
-When doing so, ensure that this user is vested with the superuser privileges.
-The sample script we recommend for user creation for eG monitoring is:
+To know how to create such a user based on where the target PostgreSQL server is installed (whether on-premises or hosted on Cloud), refer to How does eG Enterprise Monitor PostgreSQL Server?.

 Password